kfpenguin/Selenium-Grid-Extras/README.md

 In your test, create a json file and save it to the directory either specified in  selenium_grid_extras_config.json or the default directory *test_JSON*.
 The json file needs to be named the test's sessionid (So if the sessionid of test is 'c46e363a-6785-4851-b6cc-9ce7378ac70d', then the json file should be 'c46e363a-6785-4851-b6cc-9ce7378ac70d.json').

-The json file should contain the following: TestName, Status, OutputDir, OutputFile, Node, SessionId -TestName = name of your test
+The json file should contain the following: TestName, Status, OutputDir, OutputFile, Node, SessionId *TestName = name of your test
--Status = integer Status of your test (currently not used, but may be used in later version.
-So can put anything here) -OutputDir = where to save video file
+*Status = integer Status of your test (currently not used, but may be used in later version.
+So can put anything here) *OutputDir = where to save video file
--OutputFile = what to rename file as
+*OutputFile = what to rename file as
--Node = ip address of node that test was run on (currently not used, but may be used in later version.
+*Node = ip address of node that test was run on (currently not used, but may be used in later version.
 Can put anything here.)
--SessionId = session id of test run
+*SessionId = session id of test run

 Here is a sample json file that your test should output